 Lyon County is located southeast of Reno with a portion of its lands running across the western border of the state.
 Lyon is home to mountain ranges, lakes, rivers and a population of 55,808 (NACo, 2020).
 The county’s largest cities, Yerington and Silver Springs, can be found along the US-95, one of few routes running from Mexico to Canada.
 Just south of Yerington is Lyon’s highest peak, Bald Mountain, sitting at 9,549 feet.
 To the north is Lahontan State Recreation Area, bordering neighboring Churchill County.

-Whether you are a resident looking for a local event or tourist looking for activities to fill the day, Lyon County and its communities offer plenty of excitement.
-At Dayton Valley Days, which generally run in September, one can experience a chili cook-off and the Kid Zone, which is full of games, face painting and a photo booth.
+Lyon County and its communities offer plenty of excitement.
+At Dayton Valley Days, which generally run in September, one can experience a chili cook-off and the Kid Zone, which is full of games, face painting, and a photo booth.
 Also located near Dayton, one can take a train ride on the V&T Railway with scenic views of the Comstock.